Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Why Do Manufacturers Recommend Changing Your Filter Every Six Months?

 Water filters are not cheap.
 If you stick with the recommended brand (of course supplied by the manufacturer), you will be shelling out somewhere between $20–50.
-I am not sure about you, but fifty bucks every six months hits my wallet pretty hard.
+I am not sure about you, but spending $50 every six months hits my wallet pretty hard.

-What is Inside Your Refrigerator Water Filter
+What Is Inside Your Refrigerator Water Filter

-So I bit the bullet and bought an off brand (MUCH cheaper than the manufacturer's brand), and changed it out.
-The process is super simple.
+So I bit the bullet, bought an off-brand filter (much cheaper than the manufacturer's brand), and changed it out.
+The process was super simple.
 But now that I had that old filter in my hand, I had to know just how nasty it was on the inside.
 So, I cut it open to see.

 Inside that thick, plastic shell is a round charcoal filter with a hole in it.
 There was no nastiness, no slime, no goo, and absolutely no hard water deposits.
-I even cut the charcoal element in half, and was even more underwhelmed.
+I even cut the charcoal element in half and was even more underwhelmed.

 Hit the Reset

 The water supplied by your municipality is tested regularly and deemed safe to drink.
-THEN it runs through your refrigerator filter.
+Then it runs through your refrigerator filter.
 If you have funky tasting water in your locale, then maybe it helps.
-But in most cases it isn't doing much.
+But in most cases, it isn't doing much.